 The economic damage to Great Britain is likely to be considerable, not to mention the jobs at risk.
 The British are now also feeling the effects of Brexit in their wallets: Goods imported from the EU are more expensive due to customs duties, and food prices are rising.
 It remains to be seen how big the sales shortfalls for EU companies will ultimately be.

 For several months now, crypto currencies have been on everyone’s lips – and will remain so.
 Of course, that’s because Bitcoin and numerous Altcoins are currently reaching new heights against fiat currencies.
+In fact, Bitcoin’s value grew to more than USD 60,000, the highest point in its history.
 However, the decisive factor is that the coins – depending on their function – are actually used or applied and that virtual money is increasingly establishing itself as a new asset class.
 The financial sector in particular had long reservations.
 The fact is that both private and institutional investors around the world are investing enormous sums of money in cryptos because payment transactions that are independent of banks, governments and authorities appear attractive and could have a future.
-If you want to invest in Bitcoin and Co. you should, of course, first familiarise yourself with the a ssociated risks.
+If you want to invest in Bitcoin and Co. you should, of course, first familiarise yourself with the associated risks.